 Your casework can come from a variety of sources:

-- letters, telephone calls, e-mails and social media (Facebook, Twitter etc.)
+- letters, telephone calls, emails and social media channels (Facebook, Twitter, and so on)

 - surgeries, advice sessions and doorstep calls